exersalza/exersalza/README.md

-I'm exersalza from Germany, I'm also a <a href="https://twitch.tv/exersalza">Twitch </a> streamer
+I'm exersalza from Germany, I'm also a <a href="https://twitch.tv/exersalza">Twitch </a> streamer.
+I am currently learning Python and JavaScript

 <p align=center>